damonyoungcc/english-interview/mock2.md

 I'm looking forward to contributing to your team and projects.
 Thanks.
 ### 2. 你为什么想来日本
+I'v been planning move to Japan for a long time.
+I really like here, it's very clean and People are kind.
+Another reason is I want to explore my new opportunities I'm a proactive person, and I not afraid to leave my comfort zone.
+So Last October, I came here and study at a Japanese language school.
 I really want to live in here and consistently work in Japan.

 ### 3. 你觉得在日本工作挑战是什么
 I think One of my challenges is communication.
-In a international environment, I need to communicate with people from different backgrounds and cultures.
+Especially in an international environment, I need to communicate with people from different backgrounds and cultures.
-I must to make sure my communication is clear and efficient But I have confidence in my English skills, Also, I'm working on my Japanese language So I can overcome this challenge.
+I must to make sure my communication is clear and efficient.
+But I have confidence in my English skills, Also, I'm working on my Japanese language With my effort and and my proactive attitude,
+I think I can overcome this challenge.

 ### 4. 你了解乐天么？
 Yes, I know that Rakuten is one of the major tech companies in Japan.
 It started as an e-commerce platform, now it offers many services like mobile networks, payments, and a points system.
-I use Rakuten Points all the time,
+I use Rakuten pay and points all the time,
 I think Rakuten's business is very broad and deeply connected to people's daily lives. which creates strong user loyalty.
+It's very impressive.
+That's what I konw about Rakuten so far.

 ### 5. 你为什么选择乐天
 I’ve actually wanted to apply for a job at Rakuten for a long time.